cara380nm/candlekeep/dr.md

     - Ritual only: Identify [^book-of-ancient-secrets]
     - Ritual only: Speak with Animals [^book-of-ancient-secrets]
     - Ritual only: Detect magic [^book-of-ancient-secrets]
+    - TODO-COPY-ME Ritual only: Detect poison and disease
   - Level 2:
     - Misty step [^fae-touched]
     - TODO-COPY-ME Ritual only: Leomund's TinyHut